 Director and founder of Mourre and Co specializing in oil, gas and commodities since February 2016.
 He is Managing Director at Natixis (commodities departments), he is also advisor of a portfolio of companies in the commodities sector.
 He was previously Managing Director, Vice Chairman of the Commodities Division for Morgan Stanley with a focus on Emerging Markets specifically the Middle East and Africa.
 He joined Morgan Stanley in 1986.
 Previously, he worked for the French Ministry of Foreign Affairs as Cultural Attaché in Hong Kong, then he joined Elf Aquitaine (today Total) in the International trading oil division.
 He holds a Master of Sciences in business administration from Sup. de co.
 Marseille, a D.E.A in Business Administration from ESSEC/ IAE Aix en Provence and a D.E.S.S in international trade and transportation from Aix Marseille University.

-Dean of the School of International Relations at IE University and Rafael del Pino Professor of Practice of Global Transformation.
+Dean of the School of Global and Public Affairs at IE University and Rafael del Pino Professor of Practice of Global Transformation.
 He is also the Founding Director of IE’s Center for the Governance of Change.
 From 2015 to 2017 Dr Muñiz was the Director of the Program on Transatlantic Relations at Harvard University’s Weatherhead Center for International Affairs.
-Since 2017 he has been a Senior Associate at Harvard’s Belfer Center for Science and International Affairs as well as one of the promoters of its Transatlantic Relations Initiative.
+Since 2017 he has been a Senior Associate at Harvard’s Belfer Center for Science and International Affairs as well as one of the promoters of its Project on Europe and the Transatlantic Relationship.
 He is also an elected member of the Alumni Board of Directors of the Kennedy School of Government.
-Dr. Muniz holds a JD (Law) from the Complutense University in Madrid, an MSc in Finance from the IEB, a Master in Public Administration from the Kennedy School of Government, and a DPhil (PhD) in International Relations from the University of Oxford.
+Dr. Muniz holds a JD (Law) from the Complutense University in Madrid, an MSc in Financial Markets from the IEB, a Master in Public Administration from the Kennedy School of Government, and a DPhil (PhD) in International Relations from the University of Oxford.